 –Take sugar-free medication: Many medications are doused in sugar to improve their taste.
 Even though this may be more convenient for you, it isn’t for your smile.
 The sugar can attack your teeth and create tooth decay.
 So, please stick to sugar-free medications.

 If you follow these tips and recommendations, you’ll be on the right track toward the strong and successful oral health you deserve!
-For more tips, details, and information, please call Crossroads Dental at 319.291.3908 and schedule an appointment.
+For more tips, details, and information, please call [practice_name] at [phone] and schedule an appointment.
 Our team is happy to help you in any way we can, and we look forward to hearing from you!